What is a Mobile Device Management Software?

 Features and Functionalities

 Mobile Device Management Suite, such as the solution from Hexnode MDM, offers a host of features that gives administrators the ability to take full advantage of their mobile networks.
-Take charge of all mobile devices by ensuring that they comply to enterprise policy, have the necessary apps, and stay updated.
+Take charge of all mobile devices by ensuring that they comply with enterprise policy, have the necessary apps, and stay updated.

 MDM allows administrators to manage as many mobile devices that need to be connected to the network.
 It could be just a few, or number in the thousands.
 They can be easily, and wirelessly enrolled, monitored, and tracked from a centralized dashboard.
 This makes device configuration a breeze.